TideQuest/vsr/README.md

-# VSR: Verifiable Social Recommendation - ETHTokyo 2025 Sandbox
+# VSR: Verifiable Social Recommendation - ETHTokyo 2025

 VSR is a verifiable social recommendation system using zero-knowledge proofs with Steam purchase history.
 Users can prove their game purchase history in a privacy-preserving manner and build a community-driven, decentralized recommendation system.